unosec/project/CodeAnalysisforSSE_Assignment5.md

 ### Automated Code Review
 The Nextcloud Server code, as well as the code used for the Calendar, Talk, and Mail apps were scanned and reviewed.

 For automated review, [SonarQube/SonarSource](https://www.sonarqube.org/) was used on both Linux and Windows.
 This is considered to be [one of the best tools for PHP static code analysis](https://phpmagazine.net/2020/10/top-php-security-and-malware-scanners.html).
-A description of the Windows SonarQube installation and use is listed in [Appendix A](https://github.com/unosec/project/blob/main/CodeAnalysisforSSE_Assignment5.md#appendix-a--using-sonarqube-on-windows).
-[ZAP](https://www.zaproxy.org/) was used as a secondary scanning tool.
-Because ZAP is a web application scanner, [the results](https://unosec.github.io/2022-11-22-ZAP-Report.html) were not as helpful so all of our time was spent going through the SonarQube findings instead.
+A description of the Windows SonarQube installation and use is described in [Appendix A](https://github.com/unosec/project/blob/main/CodeAnalysisforSSE_Assignment5.md#appendix-a--using-sonarqube-on-windows).
+A secondary scanning tool that was used was [ZAP](https://www.zaproxy.org/).
+Because ZAP is a web application scanner, [the results](https://unosec.github.io/2022-11-22-ZAP-Report.html) were not as helpful so our time was spent going through the SonarQube findings instead.

 ##### SonarQube Scan Review